ecoacoustics/website/content/resources/registry/publishing/_index.md

 {{% /hint %}}

 - You can choose if you want your repository to be public or private.
 Private is a good choice if you're not ready to publically publish but you want to get started.
-See below <insert link> for more information.
+See [Step 5](/#step-5-publish-your-recognizer-in-github) for more information.

 - Leave the box that says _include all branches_ unticked.
 - Click _Create repository from template_.